Chip E.

 Irwin Larry Eberhart II, better known by his stage name Chip E. (born 1966), is an American DJ and record producer.
+He is one of the early artists of the then-burgeoning house music movement that began in 1980s Chicago.

 Life and career

-Born in Chicago, Illinois, Chip E. attended St. Ignatius College Prep, Kenwood Academy, Columbia College and DePaul University.
+Born in Chicago, Chip E. attended St. Ignatius College Prep, Kenwood Academy, Columbia College Chicago and DePaul University.
 He started spinning records in 1982 and by 1984 he was producing records.
-In 1985 Street Mix magazine declared Chip E. as the "Godfather of House Music."
-In 1987, he became the first (and still the only) Chicago artist to be in regular rotation on all three major Chicago radio stations (WBMX, WGCI-FM and B96).
-Former B96 programming manager Joe Bohannon (Joe Bo) made the decision to add "If You Only Knew" to regular rotation and with that began the transition of the station from CHR (contemporary hit radio) to a dance music station.
+In November 1986 Street Mix magazine called Chip E. the "Godfather of House Music." on the cover of issue #1.

+In 1987, he became the first Chicago artist to be in regular rotation on all three major Chicago radio stations (WBMX, WGCI-FM and B96).
+Former B96 programming manager Joe Bohannon of Eddie & JoBo made the decision to add "If You Only Knew" to regular rotation and with that began the transition of the station from CHR (contemporary hit radio) to a dance music station.

 Chip E's first recording Jack Trax was an extended play record that featured "Time to Jack" as well as "It's House".
-These songs are considered by many as the first House record, and the first to use the terms "Jack" and "House" as they relate to the genre.
+These songs are considered by many as the first original House records, and the first to use the terms "Jack" and "House" as they relate to the genre.
+Specifically, "It's House" does not contain any drum patterns, music or sampling used in any prior work in any genre of music.
+The infamous "Bang Bang Bang, Skeet Skeet Skeet" percussion rhythm in "It's House" went on to become a staple in the genres of "Ghetto House" and "Footwork".

 Chip E. assisted Frankie Knuckles when he co-produced Frankie's first record You Can't Hide.
 Other artists Chip jump-started into the music world were Lidell Townsell, Kevin Irving, and Harri Dennis of The It.
 By the age of 21 Chip E. was a worldwide name.
-Because of difficulties getting out of a contract with D.J.
-International records, Chip decided that he would rather not record if he had to do it for D.J.
+Because of difficulties getting out of a contract with DJ International Records, Chip decided that he would rather not record if he had to do it for D.J.
 International.
 His first release Jack Trax is one of the most coveted early house music releases, fetching upwards of $1500.00 (USD) on eBay.